 4. Group Space Mastery (15 elements)

-The cooperation and collaboration of learners is the core of the elements in this group.
-Most elements assembled in this group have a special focus to active learning.
+The cooperation and collaboration of learners is the core element in this group.
+Most elements assembled in this group have a special focus on active learning.

 5. K12 focused (4 elements)

-K12 has the duty and the contribution of the parents to the learning success of their children as a crucial continuous thread.
-Therefore, it is more or less not valid for Adult Education, if also the life partners of the learners partly take on the role of parents.
+K12 identifies the duty and the contribution of the parents to the learning success of their children as a crucial continuous thread.
+Therefore, it is more or less not valid for Adult Education, even though the life partners of the learners partly take on the role of parents.

 6. Evidence and Research (4 elements)